 - Non-fat: Students deserve to understand all the options.
 Too often, students are unaware of educational opportunities because they were never told.
 Students are conditioned in high school to prepare for a 4-year university by participating in community service, studying to earn high SAT scores, and choosing a lucrative major.
 This works for 25% of the high school population, but what about the other 75%?
 We need to remove the traditional higher education stigma and allow students to pursue options that meet their educational, professional, and personal goals.

 - Extra-whip: Students need a personalized education.
 The shift from an Industrial Age to a Technology Age has proven that the need for widget-makers is dwindling and the world is in need of innovators.
 Higher education must foster an institutional culture that allows students to be creative and to fail.
 Unexpected innovations and opportunities for change are the result of learning that occurred after failures.
 Students need exposure and accessibility to a variety of disciplines in order to create solutions for a changing world.

 Starbucks understood that if it delivered a consistent experience, a solution to the morning grind, that consumers would respond.
 Higher education needs to understand that if it delivers thoughtful, consistent, quality education that meets students’ needs it will be producing the next generation of innovators.
-Ultimately, higher education needs to invest in solutions for the Technology Age and seize the day.
+Ultimately, higher education needs to invest in solutions for the new traditional student and seize the day.

-How does your institution “seize the day” to meet students’ needs?
+How can we “seize the day” to meet students’ needs for #JustOneMore?